- Home

 See more on AML risk factors and symptoms and read more on how AML is diagnosed and treated.

-Acute lymphoblastic leukaemia (ALL) – ALL can develop from different types of lymphocytes, including B-cells or T-cells.
+Acute lymphoblastic leukaemia (ALL) – Develops from lymphoid cells (lymphocytes).
+ALL can affect different types of lymphocytes, including B-cells or T-cells.
+B-cell ALL is the most common type, accounting for up to 80% of cases.

 T-cell ALL is very similar to T-cell lymphoblastic lymphoma, and the 2 conditions are often treated the same way.
 In T-cell ALL, the abnormal lymphocytes are mainly in the blood and bone marrow, while in T-cell lymphoblastic lymphoma, the abnormal lymphocytes are in the lymph nodes.